Acupuncture for eczema

 Eczema is also known as atopic dermatitis.
 It's more commonly seen in children although adults can still suffer from it.

-Eczema is an inflammatory condition of the skin characterised by redness, dryness and itching.
+Eczema is an inflammatory condition of the skin characterised by redness, dryness and itchy skin (type I hypersensitivity itch).
 People with eczema tend to have asthma and suffer from pet allergies.

-Research studies have shown that acupuncture treatment is anti-inflammatory and relieves the symptoms of eczema by reducing itch.
+Research studies have shown that the stimulation of acupuncture points is anti-inflammatory and relieves the symptoms of eczema by reducing itch.

 However, acupuncture is sometimes not strong enough to help any more than this.
 For the majority of skin problems, the best form of alternative medicine is oriental medicine, especially Chinese herbal medicine.